shoonoise/cabot-docker/README.md

 #### Let's try

-- Install maestro-ng, docker, setup VM
+- Install maestro-ng, docker, setup host with docker, etc
-- Build Cabot image in target VM (**TODO**: pull image to docker index)
 - Edit `maestro.yml` according to your environment (**TODO**: need some instructions for this)
 - Run `python -m maestro -f maestro.yml`